nogajun/vagrantapps/wordpress/README.md

 How to use
 ----------

-1. Install WordPress to Box When You Run "vagrant up"
+Install WordPress to Box When You Run "vagrant up"

     $ vagrant up

-2. see http://wp.local/ your web browaser
+Access http://wp.local/ your web browaser

 - WordPress: http://wp.local/
 - WordPress Dashboard: http://wp.local/wp-admin/